DrLex0/quake-frogbots/README.md

 9. Improved _platform/lift handling,_ especially for button-activated lifts.
 Bots can wait for a platform to come down to avoid being squished, and can handle exits at multiple floors.

+10. Bots can _strafe run_ along a wall to boost their speed and make longer jumps.

-10. Made _shootable doors_ work across more maps than only _dm6_ (I kept the `dm6_door` name for the sake of legacy and because it's a good example).
+11. Made _shootable doors_ work across more maps than only _dm6_ (I kept the `dm6_door` name for the sake of legacy and because it's a good example).
 Works with both horizontal and vertical doors, of various sizes.
 (Still only 1 door per map though.)

-11. Allowed to set bot _‘smartness’_ through a cvar.
+12. Allowed to set bot _‘smartness’_ through a cvar.
 Default (if zero or not set) is to link smartness to bot skill level (maxing out at 10 and above), making the bots easier on lower skill settings.
     To override smartness, set the `fb_smartness` cvar to a value between 1 to 10, or negative (= dumbest).
 In classic Frogbot, it was hard-coded at 10.

-12. Allow to set _custom bot names_ through localinfo `frobo_name1` through `frobo_name16` variables.
+13. Allow to set _custom bot names_ through localinfo `frobo_name1` through `frobo_name16` variables.

-13. Various smaller bug and robustness fixes, like the ability to ascend fake ‘ladders,’ and reduced risk of bots getting stuck.
+14. Various smaller bug and robustness fixes, like the ability to ascend fake ‘ladders,’ and reduced risk of bots getting stuck.

-14. Created waypoints for some newer maps.
+15. Created waypoints for some newer maps.
 Already available: `hohoho2`, `burialb10` and `tox`.
 Try them, they're fun.
     Also updated a bunch of existing waypoints to fix errors and benefit from new functionality.
 For instance `efdm13` is now an entirely different experience, and a whole lot more challenging.

 ### Planned